 As you grow your video following and traffic on your ecommerce site, industry experts will be more willing to talk with you to increase their own exposure and credibility.
 However, you should expect to pay experts for their time, especially if it requires traveling or research and preparation on their end.

-These types of interviews can also be repurposed into a podcast as well, so customers can listen on the go.
+These types of interviews can also be repurposed into a podcast — there are a number of free and affordable podcast hosting options available — as well, so customers can listen on the go.
 Then, write up or outsource an episode recap that can be published on your website’s blog with links to mentioned products and resources.

 The best practices for video marketing an ecommerce store is an article on its own, but here are some things to remember when getting started: